 Hybrid BMW models have a high-voltage battery made by a Korean manufacturer, Samsung, which provides power for the electric motor.
 On certain X5 models made during 2020, these batteries may have debris inside them because of a manufacturing error.

 This can cause the battery cells to short circuit and even result in a vehicle fire in certain situations.
 BMW recalled the affected vehicles to check the batteries and replace them if needed to fix the issue.

 Early production models may have a problem with a start-stop system, which shuts down the engine before the vehicle comes to a stop.
-This happens at low speed, but it can be dangerous as the steering wheel and brakes become hard to operate.
+This happens at low speed but can be dangerous as the steering wheel and brakes become hard to operate.